 This fourth post in our GDPR blog series explores a pragmatic risk-based approach to GDPR compliance and examines some aspects of the GDPR that can help to focus your activities to drive the best returns on your compliance investment.

-There are four aspects of GDPR that are particularly helpful in guiding a risk-based approach:
+There are four aspects of General Data Protection Regulations (GDPR) that are particularly helpful in guiding a risk-based approach:

 - Article 30 – Records of processing activities